 Of course all these local implementations can serve as use cases for discovery tool providers.

 I have only talked about the options of using discovery tools as a platform for consuming, reusing and presenting external linked open data, but I can imagine that a discovery tool can also be used as a platform for publishing linked open data.
 It shouldn’t be too hard to add extra RDF options besides the existing HTML and internal record format output formats.
 That way libraries could have a full linked open data consumption and publishing workbench at their disposal at minimal cost.
-Library discovery tools would from then on be known as information discovery tools.General discovery tools, libraries, linked data, linked open data, metadata, open data, scholarly information
+Library discovery tools would from then on be known as information discovery tools.Data discovery tools, libraries, linked data, linked open data, metadata, open data, scholarly information

 My reaction is not so much in the discovery tool, or the catalogue, but the institutional bibliography is the place to implement these service (we are finally about to implement the VIAF, slowly getting our toes wet).

 But the institutional bibliography is important since your institution is the only one who takes responsibility for all the output in the cloud.